A1thirst

 Other related systems include ISL (Irish Sign Language) and Makaton (a communication support system, not a full language).
 SignDeaf focuses primarily on BSL.

 Yes.
-SignDeaf offers free access to the full BSL dictionary with 115+ signs.
+SignDeaf offers free access to the full BSL dictionary.
 Every sign page includes a video demonstration, handshape guide, CEFR difficulty rating, usage notes, and AI-generated learning tips.
-No credit card required — create a free account to unlock practice features and progress tracking.
+New signs are added to our community every week.
+No credit card required - create a free account to unlock practice features and progress tracking.

 Reaching conversational BSL (roughly B1 level) typically takes 6–12 months of regular practice.
 Your first 100 signs can be learned in a few weeks.
 The key is consistency - even 10–15 minutes per day makes a significant difference.
 SignDeaf's CEFR-graded dictionary helps you track exactly where you are on your journey from A1 to C2.